 Rosanne Sachson, a Certified Architectural Interior Designer*, Certified WEB, ESB** with over 30 years experience, offers a complete range of architectural interior design services through her Portland, Oregon-based studio.
 Her firm, established in 1972, provides full service residential and commercial design as well as major renovations.
 Ms. Sachson specializes in lighting consultation, color adaptation and creating living and working spaces to fit the client’s needs and desires.
 Ms. Sachson has been a champion of sustainability in her design practice in all aspects.
 National Marketing Consultation, Public Relations services, Art Lighting consulting and Idea Labs are offered.

 Ms. Sachson began her design career with Howard Hirsch & Associates (now Hirsch Bedner, the largest hotel design firm worldwide).
 Since establishing her firm, Ms. Sachson has designed home and office environments for prominent attorneys, physicians, and entertainment industry executives in the United States and abroad.
-She is co-author of Your Guide to Barrier-Free Sources, a comprehensive listing of product sources, and reference materials for the physically challenged, addressing American Disabilities Act practices, published in 1990.
+She is co-author of Your Guide to Barrier-Free Sources, a comprehensive listing of product sources, and reference materials for accessibility, addressing American Disabilities Act practices, published in 1990.

 Her design credits include participation in a rare exhibition at Greystone Mansion and Robinson Gardens in Beverly Hills, a showcase of Frank Lloyd Wright’s furniture featured in his famed Hollyhock House in Hollywood, California; Pittock Mansion Holiday exhibits 2010-2015.
 Ms. Sachson has been recognized for her customized art piece, featured in a segment of the television news magazine program 20/20.
 Ms. Sachson has been showcased on the HGTV shows “Rooms for Improvement,” “The Kitty Bartholomew Show,” and in the Oregonian’s NWHG October 2007 issue and “Exceptional Women NW.”